 Contacting a Gloucester County Medical Malpractice Attorney

 New Jersey law provides that an injured plaintiff must file a medical malpractice lawsuit within two years after the cause of the act occurred.
-However, they may be some exceptions when the individual involved is a minor.
+However, there may be some exceptions when the individual involved is a minor.
 This is a relatively short period of time to file a medical malpractice claim successfully.
 To reduce the potential of filing incorrectly or missing important information that could support the case, a person may want to meet with a Gloucester County medical malpractice lawyer as soon as possible.
-Call today to get started on your case.
+Contact or call today to get started on your case.